greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_resource_group_cpu_ceiling_enforcement"></a>gp\_resource\_group\_cpu\_ceiling\_enforcement

 Enables the Ceiling Enforcement mode when assigning CPU resources by Percentage.
-When disabled, the Elastic mode will be used.
+When deactivated, the Elastic mode will be used.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|